-Rape and Domestic Violence: The law prohibits rape, including spousal rape, and provides penalties for conviction of two to 12 years in prison; however, the government did not effectively enforce the law.
-The law permits prosecution of rape only when reported by the victim, which observers noted was rare due to victims' fear of social stigma and retribution.
+Rape and Domestic Violence: The law prohibits rape, including spousal rape, and provides penalties for conviction of two to 12 years in prison; however, the

-Although the law prohibits domestic violence, abuse was widespread.
+Although the law prohibits domestic violence, such abuse was widespread.
 The government did not undertake specific measures to counter social pressure against reporting domestic violence, rape, incest, and other mistreatment of women.